artnoisenik/facebook-bot/README.md

 1. Create .env; reference .env.example
 1. Reference tutorial above for verifying your webhook; yours should be the "URL/fb"
 1. This can also be deployed to heroku; simply replace the local address in the tutorial with your heroku
-1. You'll need to add testers or get the bot accepted for others to use the bot
+1. You'll need to add testers or get the bot accepted by Facebook for others to use the bot